Dr. Winnie TANG, JP

 To further give back to the Hong Kong society, Dr Tang has promoted health, education and environmental conservation to the public since 2011.
 She took the lead in using GIS and Web 2.0 technology to develop and establish the "Treeprint 2.0" mobile application and online platform.
 This is a new initiative combining three elements: a crowdsourcing platform, the internet and a mobile application for smartphone users to download for free.
 By doing so, people can share the idea of caring for trees and convey the message of environmental conservation.
-In the same year, she founded the charity group "Conservation E3 Foundation” to promote the concepts of conservation, the environment and energy saving to the public through e-channels.
+In the same year, a charity group "Conservation E3 Foundation" was established to promote the concepts of conservation, the environment and energy to the public through e-channels.

 In 2016, Dr Tang connected professionals from a broad cross-section of society to establish the Smart City Consortium (SCC).
 This group aims to provide professional advice and suggestions for building a smart city in Hong Kong.
 It also seeks to encourage cooperation with stakeholders around the world in creating a suitable ecosystem to promote Hong Kong’s innovation and sustainable economic development.
 Since the establishment of the SCC, it has submitted several proposals to the government, and many of the recommendations have been adopted by the Smart City Blueprint for Hong Kong.
-In February 2020, expert volunteers from the SCC and her company worked with the Development Bureau and the Lands Department to develop and manage the Interactive Map Dashboard.
+In February 2020, Dr Tang initiated the expert volunteers from the SCC to work with the Development Bureau and the Lands Department for the development of the first Interactive Map Dashboard about the latest situation of COVID-19 in Hong Kong.
 This dashboard provides the public with a one-stop location for up-to-date information on the COVID-19 epidemic.
-The project was completed in just three days and was the first bilingual dashboard published in Asia with both desktop and mobile version, as a result of the joint effort from multiple policy bureaux and departments, demonstrating an effective case of cooperation between officials and citizens.
+The project was completed in just three days, as a result of the joint effort from multiple policy bureaux and departments, demonstrating an effective case of cooperation between officials and citizens.

 In recognition of Dr Tang's work, she has been awarded the Honorary Fellow by Lingnan University in 2020, the Distinguished Alumni by the Faculty of Science, HKU in 2009, the Ten Outstanding Young Persons in 2006, the Women of Influence – Young Achiever of the Year Award by the American Chamber of Commerce in 2004 and the Ten Outstanding Young Digi Persons Selection in 2001.